 - Proof of Citizenship includes either a scan of your U.S. passport, birth certificate, or certificate of naturalization.
 All applicants must be U.S. citizens at the time they submit their application.

-☐ All transcripts from all college and university-level coursework
+☐ Transcripts from college and university-level coursework

 - Don’t forget to include study abroad or college exchange programs.